zawthanoo/springboot-template/README.md

 ###  MyBatis-3 + H2(runtime)
 ---

-This is a code generator for MyBatis.
+Code generator for MyBatis.
 Here is geneated by java program.

 ```java
 List<String> warnings = new ArrayList<String>();